-Clear: When the clear function is active, it will move a value of zero (0) into the "Accumulator" for the corresponding counter.
+Clear: When the clear function is active, it will move a value of 0 into the "Accumulator" for the corresponding counter.

 Marker: When the marker function is enabled, it acts as a dynamic enable/disable for the Disable, Latch, Preload, and Clear functions.
-Therefore, if the marker is enabled and "Assigned %Q" is selected, then both the "Disable" and the "Disable Marker" bits need to be set high in order to disable the high-speed input.
-If the Marker is set for one of the inputs, then the input will need to be "High" to use any of the Disable, Clear, Preload, or Latch functions.
+If the marker is enabled and "Assigned %Q" is selected, then both the "Disable" and the "Disable Marker" bits need to be set high in order to disable the high-speed input.
+If the Marker is set for one of the inputs, then the input will need to be "High" in order to use any of the Disable, Clear, Preload, or Latch functions.

-12.3.8 Status Bits
+CHAPTER 59.3.8 Status Bits